A - Z Guidance

 Community Interest Companies (CICs)

-- Have a governing body (eg. Directors) of at least three members.
+- Having a Governing Body (e.g. Directors) of at least three members.
 At least one member should be independent.
 By ‘independent’ we mean governing body members who are not related to each other or living together

-- Have a appropriate ‘asset lock’ clause in the Articles of Association.
+- Having a named ‘asset lock’ clause in the Governing Document.
 This shows that your organisation’s assets will be distributed to a named not-for-profit organisation with similar charitable aims in the event of closure

 Here are links to some useful information from the Office of the Regulator of Community Interest Companies: